Module 4 - Realizing FAIR data#

 • Understand the importance of good data organisation and be aware of best practices around data organisation

-• Recognize the relevance of documentation and be familiar with diverse tools to document data
+• Recognise the relevance of documentation and be familiar with diverse tools to document data

 • Identify relevant tools to advance towards FAIR data